 Control house projects can be driven by a variety and combination of needs.
 The asset condition of the control house itself is a sometimes a consideration.
-Additional drivers such as fire safety and clean air monitoring considerations, the need to house additional or larger equipment, the need to provide improved reliability through wiring separation and other means and the need to meet regulatory obligations such as physical security protection may also determine the need for control house projects.
+Additional drivers such as fire safety and clean air monitoring considerations, the need to house additional or larger equipment (such as larger battery banks or backup battery banks), the need to provide improved reliability through wiring separation and other means and the need to meet regulatory obligations such as physical security protection may also determine the need for control house projects.